Executive Order 14224

 Executive Order 14224, titled Designating English as the Official Language of the United States, is an executive order signed by Donald Trump on March 1, 2025, declaring English the official language of the United States.
-The order does not include specific rights and is largely symbolic.

 This designation is an executive action directed at federal agencies and is not a federal statute, which would require an act of Congress.
 It repeals Executive Order 13166, ending the requirement for federal agency heads to make foreign language accommodations.
 Still, agencies are not prohibited from using languages other than English.

 Changes to federal guidance on non-English accommodations

 EO 14224 repeals Executive Order 13166, issued by President Bill Clinton on August 11, 2000.
 The Clinton order required agencies of the federal government to make plans to implement Department of Justice guidance ensuring people with limited English proficiency would have improved access to federal services on a non-discriminatory basis, to the degree needed and without an undue burden on the agencies.
 The Trump order instructed agency heads to make accommodations as they "deem necessary to fulfill their respective agencies' mission"; agencies are not prohibited from using other languages.